gbif/hp-legume/working_groups/occurences.md

 If you are interested in participating in our group, or have questions, please contact [Edeline Gagnon](mailto:edeline.gagnon@gmail.com), [Jens Ringelberg](mailto:jens.ringelberg@gmail.com) or [Joe Miller](mailto:jmiller@gbif.org).
 We are keen to hear from everyone working to expand and improve the quality of available legume occurrence data.

+## Resources

+* [Georeferencing Best Practices](https://docs.gbif.org/georeferencing-best-practices/1.0/en/) by Arthur Chapman and John Wieczorek offers theoretical background and methods for georeferencing descriptive localities.
+The document updates best practices, recommendations, and common terms and technologies developed and refined since publication of the same authors' 2006 Guide to Best Practices for Georeferencing.

+* The [Georeferencing Quick Reference Guide](https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/) by Paula Zermoglio, Arthur Chapman, John Wieczorek, Maria Celeste Luna and David Bloom provides a citable protocol in the form of a practical how-to guide with rules and procedures for determining the shapes of geospatial features and using their outcomes as the basis for georeferencing.

+* The [Georeferencing Calculator Manual](https://docs.gbif.org/georeferencing-calculator-manual/1.0/en/) by David Bloom, John Wieczorek and Paula Zermoglio lays out instructions for the [Georeferencing Calculator](http://georeferencing.org/georefcalculator/gc.html).
+This browser-based tool works both online and offline, helping users georeference descriptive localities using the point-radius method based on the theory given in Georeferencing Best Practices.